 If you have additional questions about the laptop specifications, please contact firstname.lastname@example.org.

 Who Should Attend

-- Penetration testers who want to move from being a consumer of security tools to the creator security tools.
+- Penetration testers who want to move from being a consumer of security tools to being a creator and customizer of security tools.

-- Technolgists that need custom tools to test their infrastructure and desire to create those tools themselves.
+- Technologists who need custom tools to test their infrastructure and want to create those tools themselves.

-A basic understanding of any programming or scripting language is require for this class.
+A basic understanding of any programming or scripting language is highly recommended but not required for this class.